-In the past few years, the working environment has changed, and the pandemic has played a huge role in this.
+The working environment has drastically changed over the years, and the pandemic has played a huge role in this.
 Business all over the world has changed the way they used to work and adapted to the newer ways of working, and law firms are no exception.
 In this dynamic business world, one must strategize financial management.

-Law firm financial management is analysis, planning, organizing, directing, and controlling the financial operations of a law firm.
+Analysis, planning, organizing, directing, and controlling the financial operations of a law firm defines financial management analysis.
 This includes preparing financial reports like cash flow statements and profit-and-loss statements, among all other activities.
 We can also call this process financial management accounting.

 1. Monitor your Cash Flow and Capital Monthly

 Create a spreadsheet to track your expenses and your earned cash, savings in your bank account, and balances of the firm’s credit card.
 Analysis, review and update this spreadsheet every day so you can make out how much fine short-term finance your firm has.

 Lawyers usually hesitate and feel reluctant to ask for payments and discuss fees and billing.
 It’s a crucial part of financial management to acquire your pending payments.
 It’s time to come out of the discomfort and make a seamless payment procedure for your clients.
 This will help you and your clients both to receive and pay the bills promptly.